bobtfish/AWSnycast/README.md

             Run route table manipulation exactly once, ignoring healthchecks, then exit

 Once you've got it fully setup, you shouldn't need any options.

+To run it also needs permissions to access the AWS API.
+This can be done either by supplying the standard *AWS_ACCESS_KEY_ID* and *AWS_SECRET_ACCESS_KEY* environment variables, or by applying an IAM Role to the instance running AWSnycast (recommended).

+An example IAM Policy is shown below:

+    {
+      "Version": "2012-10-17",
+      "Statement": [
+            {
+                "Action": [
+                    "ec2:ReplaceRoute",
+                    "ec2:CreateRoute",
+                    "ec2:DescribeRouteTables"
+                ],
+                "Effect": "Allow",
+                "Resource": "*"
+            }
+        ]
+    }

 # Configuration